 - Familiarity or willingness to learn about topics relating to:

 - Social media management

 - Cyber security techniques

-- You must commit to working 30 hours per week, working with the host site to create a schedule that fits within 8 a.m. to 5 p.m., Monday-Friday.
+- Commit to working 30 hours/week for eight weeks, working with your host site to create a schedule that fits within 8 a.m. to 5 p.m., Monday-Friday.

-If you have any questions, contact Juli Anderson, firstname.lastname@example.org
+If you have questions or would like to learn more, contact Juli Anderson at firstname.lastname@example.org.